Combinatorial Markov chains on linear extensions: Introduction

-In this paper we give explicit combinatorial formulas for the eigenvalues and multiplicities for the transition matrix of the promotion Markov chain when the underlying poset is a rooted forest.
-This is achieved by proving that the associated monoid is $\R$-trivial and then using a generalization of Brown's theory~\cite{brown.2000} of Markov chains for left regular bands to the $\R$-trivial case using results of Steinberg~\cite{steinberg.2006, steinberg.2008}.
+In this paper we give explicit combinatorial formulas for the eigenvalues and multiplicities for the transition matrix of the promotion Markov chain when the underlying poset is a rooted forest (see Theorem~\ref{theorem.eigenvalues}).
+This is achieved by proving that the associated monoid is $\R$-trivial and then using a generalization of Brown's theory~\cite{brown.2000} of Markov chains for left regular bands to the $\R$-trivial case using results by Steinberg~\cite{steinberg.2006, steinberg.2008}.

 Computing the number of linear extensions is an important problem for real world applications \cite{karzanov_khachiyan.1991}.
 For example, it relates to sorting algorithms in computer science, rankings in the social sciences, and efficiently counting standard Young tableaux in combinatorics.
 A recursive formula was given in~\cite{edelman_hibi_stanley.1989}.
 Brightwell and Winkler~\cite{brightwell_winkler.1991} showed that counting the number of linear extensions is $\# P$-complete.
 Bubley and Dyer~\cite{bubley.dyer.1999} provided an algorithm to (almost) uniformly sample the set of linear extensions of a finite poset quickly.
 We propose new Markov chains for sampling linear extensions uniformly randomly.
 Further details are discussed in Section~\ref{section.outlook}.